 The Legislative and Regulatory Process Clinic is designed to introduce students to the roles and skills of the government lawyer.
 The clinic will provide practical experience with how lawyers support the development and implementation of public policy by assisting in defining the available options and identifying and resolving issues before they become the subject of legal contention or litigation.
 It will emphasize what lawyers do and what they need to know in the policy arena in order to provide effective legal counsel, sharpening such skills as analysis, writing, advocacy and problem solving.
 The clinic will provide an understanding of government decision-making that will be important for those students intending to seek positions in the government and it will offer those heading to the private sector greater insight into the workings of government that often significantly affect their clients.
 While the focus will be in Washington, DC, and hence the federal government, both the processes and the skills required are readily transferable to state or local government decision-making.

-Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS by 5:00 PM on Friday, February 7, 2014.
-Members of the Fall 2013 LRP Clinic will host an information session about the clinic the week before applications are due.
+Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS by 5:00 PM on Monday, February 2, 2015.
+Members of the Fall 2014 LRP Clinic will host an information session about the clinic on January 29, 2015, from 6:00-7:30 PM in FH 608.
 Preference will be given to those with 2L courses in advanced administrative law (either process – e.g., advanced administrative law -- or substance – e.g., environmental law) and demonstrated motivation to engage in the work of the agencies or Congress.
 If a student has taken a year-long clinic in his or her second year of law school and has already received 6 credits of fieldwork, then 2 of the fieldwork credits from this clinic will not count toward graduation because 12 is the maximum number of fieldwork credits that can be counted toward graduation.
 The application process includes at least one interview with the Professors.
-You will be notified by February 17th to schedule your interview.
-Note that students who are offered and accept a position in the Fall 2014 LRP Clinic will not be eligible to apply for additional clinics offered in the 2014-15 academic year.
+Interviews will be conducted on select days between February 5-11, 2015, and notifications will be made by February 17, 2015.
+Note that students who are offered and accept a position in the Fall 2015 LRP Clinic will not be eligible to apply for additional clinics offered in the 2015-16 academic year.
 If you have questions regarding the application procedure, please contact Susan Hodges or Sally Katzen.